 Plant this small evergreen tree, which is waterwise in the sun or semi-shade.
 It is lovely as a focal plant but be patient as it is slow growing.
 The stunning, fragrant, white trumpet shaped flowers occur in July to December and open at night so they are pollinated by long- tongued hawkmoths.
 They are white and fade to cream and finally yellow.
 It is the larval host plant for the graceful Apricot playboy butterfly whose larvae burrow into the hard fruit.The fruit is egg shaped and ribbed and a whitish colour.
 It is eaten by monkeys, baboons, elephant, giraffe, kudu and nyala.
 The leaves are browsed by giraffe, kudu, dassies, eland and impala.
 Elephants utilise all parts of the tree.
 It would be useful for informal hedging/screening, but is slow growing.
 The wood is hard and fine grained and used to carve ornaments.
-There are many medicinal uses like the treatment of intestinal worms, pneumonia, headaches, sore eyes, madness, to encourage infants to wean and walk and for earache.
+They have a very high spiritual vibration so they are used in love spells and to attract good spirits during rituals.
+Dried petals are used in incense and sprinkled on the floor to create peace.
+Fresh flowers are put in sick rooms.There are many medicinal uses like the treatment of intestinal worms, pneumonia, headaches, sore eyes, madness, to encourage infants to wean and walk and for earache.
 The fruit is used as an emetic by pulverising it and soaking it in water for an hour.
 This is then drunk to induce vomiting.
 The roots are a protective charm to prevent evil spirits and are burned as a protective charm against sorcery.
 The trees are planted on graves to protect the departed.
 In Zambia and Zimbabwe it is known as " the tree that keeps evil spirits away".
 The ripe fruit is pulped and soaked in water for 3 days to produce a black dye.
 They have a non-aggressive root system so they are suitable for small gardens and are a beautiful bonsai plant.
 Although they are drought hardy, they are frost tender when young so protect them during the winter months.
 Named for Dr Alexander Garden 1730-1791 who was a Scottish physician, botanist and zoologist and lived in South Carolina USA.